1. Help Us to Put Things Right

-All complaints are recorded by Link FX PLC and we provide a summary of all complaints to the Financial Services Authority.
+All complaints are recorded by Link FX PLC and we provide a summary of all complaints to the Financial Conduct Authority (FCA).
 These statistics are also used internally to improve our products and services.

-Link FX are pleased to operate in accordance with the Financial Services Authority (FSA) and the Financial Ombudsman Service (FOS) complaint management procedures.
+Link FX are pleased to operate in accordance with the Financial Conduct Authority and the Financial Ombudsman Service (FOS) complaint management procedures.

-We recognise that we have an obligation to Customers who are dissatisfied with our service to resolve any complaint within 8 weeks from the point of notification.
+We recognise that we have an obligation to Customers who are dissatisfied with our service to resolve any complaint within 15 working days from the point of notification, or in exceptional circumstances, 35 working days.
 If this is not possible for any reason then we will state our reasons for not being able to do so and propose an alternate completion date to the Customer.
-If we are unable to resolve the complaint within this timescale, or to the Customers satisfaction, or the Customer does not accept a deferred date, then such complaints may be eligible for consideration by the FSA or the FOS.
+If we are unable to resolve the complaint within this timescale, or to the Customers satisfaction, or the Customer does not accept a deferred date, then such complaints may be eligible for consideration by the FCA or the FOS.

 To assist the Customer, we would highlight our complaints procedure.

-Upon receipt of a complaint, we will provide written acknowledgement within 5 business of receiving the complaint days (business days are Mon-Fri excluding bank holidays).
+Upon receipt of a complaint, we will provide written acknowledgement within 5 working days of receiving the complaint days (working days are Monday to Friday, excluding bank holidays).
 The letter will contain details of our Complaints Procedure and of your right to refer the complaint to the Financial Ombudsman if you are dissatisfied with our assessment and ruling.
 It will also state who within Link FX PLC is dealing with the complaint and how to make contact with them (this will normally be the Complaints Officer).

-We will send the complainant a letter no later than 4 weeks after the complaint was made, containing a full account of the investigation activities planned, any findings thus far and, if appropriate, any offer of redress.
+We will send the complainant a letter no later than 10 working days after the complaint was made, containing a full account of the investigation activities planned, any findings thus far and, if appropriate, any offer of redress.
 This letter will again advise the Customer of their rights, who is dealing with the complaint and how to make contact with that person.

-In the situation whereby the complainant responds to the Initial Response then again Link FX PLC will acknowledge receipt of response with 5 business days.
+In the situation whereby the complainant responds to the Initial Response then again Link FX PLC will acknowledge receipt of response with 5 working days.

 Once Link FX PLC has completed its investigation we will write to the complainant and offer a summary outcome.
 Where appropriate, it may also include a final offer of redress.
 Such letters will be marked clearly as the final response and will include details on how to contact the FOS if the complaint has not been resolved to the complainant’s satisfaction or, if the offer of redress is considered insufficient or inappropriate.

-Link FX PLC will attempt to send the Final Response within 8 weeks of the initial complaint or 4 weeks after receipt of rejection of offer of redress (where applicable).
-This may not always be possible as sometimes the complexity of the complaint may require more time to investigate fully.
+Link FX PLC will attempt to send the Final Response within 15 working days of the initial complaint or one week after receipt of rejection of offer of redress (where applicable), or in exceptional circumstances, within 35 working days.
 We will always abide by regulatory guidelines in relation to a complaint and as such, we will always ensure that complainants are kept informed about their complaint and our activities in response to their complaint.

-Link FX PLC is required by the FSA to keep detailed documentation on individual complaints.
-We are required to report relevant complaints to the FSA and also to our Insurer on a regular basis.
+Link FX PLC is required by the FCA to keep detailed documentation on individual complaints.
+We are required to report relevant complaints to the FCA on a regular basis.
 Private information will not be shared with any 3rd parties and we comply with the Data Protection Act 1998.

 These details will usually include as a minimum;